Joseph Plaster

 Director, The Peabody Ballroom Experience, Oct 2018-present

-The Peabody Ballroom Experience is a collaboration between Johns Hopkins University and the queer and trans artists of color who make up Baltimore’s ballroom scene.
-The project cultivates an exchange of knowledge between JHU and ballroom, bringing together faculty, students, and ballroom leaders as partners in education, and approaches performance as a repository for history and knowledge, expanding what “public history” can look and feel like.
-Project components include film screenings, panel discussions, dance workshops, oral histories, a documentary film, and a culminating ball performance competition at the opulent George Peabody Library.
+The Peabody Ballroom Experience is a collaboration between Johns Hopkins University and the ballroom scene, a counterpublic composed primarily of queer and trans artists of color.
+The project cultivates an exchange of knowledge between JHU and ballroom, bringing together faculty, students, and performers as partners in education.
+The project approaches performance as a repository for history and knowledge, expanding what “public history” can look and feel like.
+Components include film screenings, panel discussions, dance workshops, oral histories, a documentary film, and ball performance competitions at the opulent Peabody Library.

 Essays and Media Coverage: